 - Testing of adult mosquitoes for the presence of disease.

 - Utilizing a variety of educational materials and awareness programs.

 In addition, historical data about mosquito breeding locations, areas that traditionally have high adult mosquito populations, and the frequency and distribution of mosquito-borne diseases throughout Franklin County allow FCPH to focus its efforts.
 Residents should report areas they suspect may be mosquito breeding areas and when there is an increase in adult mosquito activity.

 As part of the commitment to mosquito control, each spring FCPH staff implements a comprehensive catch basin (storm drain) treatment program throughout the county.
 Catch basins are inspected; and historical data and mapping are used to determine if a basin is designed to hold water and whether it is holding water.
 Once identified, these “true” catch basins are monitored throughout the season.
 If sampling indicates there are eggs, larva or pupa present, these catch basins are treated with larvicides to kill and/or prevent the mosquitoes from hatching into adults.
 These treated catch basins are also monitored to ensure the larvicides are working.
-If necessary, the catch basin will be treated again.
+If necessary, the catch basins are treated again.

 Grove City residents are encouraged to call the Franklin County Public Health Mosquito Hotline at 614-525-BITE with concerns and to report areas of standing water.
 This is a voicemail system, and calls will be returned within 24 hours.
 Residents can complete a Service Request Form on the FCPH website.